 Throughout his long and highly successful international career in the musical arts, Douglas Hedwig has pursued a wide diversity of expression.
-Since 2010 he has focused primarily on composition, with works published by Carl Fischer Music and by TNR Music.
-His compositions have recently been performed at the Blossom Music Festival (home of the Cleveland Orchestra) and at New Music on the Bayou (LA).
-He was recently commissioned by the Chattanooga Symphony Orchestra (TN) to compose a multi-movement work for string quintet, which is scheduled to receive its World Premiere performance in February 2017.
-Dr. Hedwig is also a music journalist and is currently Symphony Reviewer for the Chattanooga Times Free Press.
+Since 2011 he has focused primarily on composition, with works published by Carl Fischer Music and by TNR Music.
+His compositions have recently been performed at the Blossom Music Festival (home of the Cleveland Orchestra), and by the North/South Consonance Chamber Orchestra (NYC), NED Ensemble Chamber Orchestra (Italy), Orvieto Musica (Italy), Chattanooga Symphony Orchestra (TN), Chestnut Brass Company, Choral Arts, soprano Jourdan Laine Howell, and at new music festivals throughout the U.S. In 2018 he was awarded 3rd Place, nationally, for The American Prize in Chamber Music.
+In 2017 he was Composer-in-Residence at Brush Creek Foundation for the Arts in Wyoming, and was elected a full-voting-member of the Recording Academy of Recording Arts and Sciences and The Grammy Awards.

 As founding-member and director of The Metropolitan Brass Quartet (“Excellent!
 A Model of infectious spirit, dashing virtuosity and finely gauged instrumental balance”–Musical America), he toured nationally and internationally under Columbia Artists and Maxim Gershunoff managements, and recorded the ground-breaking album, “Three Centuries for Four Brass” (MSR 1228).
 Of it’s recent CD re-release, World Magazine states, “this recording remains as gorgeous as it is revelatory.”